adrienchaton/Expressive_WAE_FADER/README.md

 An Arxiv pre-print can be accessed at https://arxiv.org/abs/1904.06215.
 However, the paper is **not reviewed** yet.

-☆ﾟ This demonstration repository is under construction, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.
+☆ﾟ This demonstration repository is in progress, additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.

 ## ABSTRACT